 - Your company name: You need to consider the possibility that the prospect has never heard of your company, so there is no point in writing that.

-- Your prospects name: Do not start on the first-name basis as If you are friends with them, you’re not.
+- Your prospect’s name: Do not start on a first-name basis as If you are friends with them, you’re not.

 - Making a quick call: Try to avoid terms that are too clichés, as they will not get you any good.